 Jill McGee

-- [email protected] / 01642 282 482
+- Tel: 01642 282 482

-- [email protected] (alternative email)
+- Alternative email: [email protected]

 Tell us a bit about yourself and your background?

-My name is Jill, I have been a nurse in the NHS for the last 34 years.
-I have worked in a variety of nursing roles over the years and for the last 10 years my focus has been on supporting the staff health and wellbeing agenda working in Occupational Health.
 I am passionate about looking after our workforce, a happy healthy workforce is a productive workforce.
 Outside of work I love spending time with my friends and family.
 I enjoy gardening and being outdoors and listening to music.
 I’m also bit of a crazy cat lady.
-I have 3 cats and a rabbit however I love all creatures great and small.
+I have three cats and a rabbit however I love all creatures great and small.

 What does your role involve?